Manage and execute the sale or purchase of significant corporate assets for the UK government

 Continuing our work to dispose of the government’s shareholding

-As set out at Budget 2023, the government intends to fully dispose of the NWG (formerly Royal Bank of Scotland Group plc) shareholding by 2025-26, subject to market conditions and any sale achieving value for money.
-Over the past year, the government has continued to make progress in this policy.
+As set out at Autumn Budget 2024, the government intends to fully dispose of the NWG (formerly Royal Bank of Scotland Group plc) shareholding by 2025-26, subject to market conditions and any sale achieving value for money.
+Advised by FIG, the government has made progress in this policy using a range of disposal methods, including off-market sales of shares back to NWG and an ongoing Trading Plan.

 A Trading Plan, otherwise known as a “dribble out”, involves selling shares in the market through an appointed broker in an orderly way at market prices over the duration of the plan.
 Shares will only be sold at a price that represents value for money for taxpayers.
-Since launch, the Trading Plan has delivered over £3.7bn for the taxpayer.
+Since launch in August 2021, the Trading Plan has delivered over £8.6bn for the taxpayer, as announced at Autumn Budget 2024.
+In April 2023, the Trading Plan was extended until August 2025.

-The Trading Plan does not preclude the government from using other options to execute future transactions that achieve value for money for taxpayers, including during the term of the Trading Plan, and FIG continue to actively seek opportunities for further disposal options when market conditions permit.
-For example, in May 2023, HMG successfully sold just under 5% of the company back to NatWest via a Directed Buyback, raising c. £1.26bn.
-As a result, as at 22 May the shareholding stood at 38.6%.
+The Trading Plan does not preclude the government from using other options to execute transactions that achieve value for money for taxpayers, including during the term of the Trading Plan, and FIG continue to actively seek opportunities for further disposal options when market conditions permit.
+For example, in November 2024, HMG successfully sold 3.2% of the company back to NatWest via a Directed Buyback, raising £1bn.
+This followed an earlier Directed Buyback in May 2024, when government sold £1.24bn worth of shares to NWG.

 In parallel, FIG has continued to engage closely with the NWG Board and Executive team on stewardship issues throughout the year.
-Over the past 12 months, UKGI has constructively engaged with NWG in a shareholder role on topics such as purpose, values and culture; climate transition plans; remuneration; and technology and innovation, while continuing to manage the government’s shareholding at arm’s length and on a commercial basis.
+Over the past 12 months, UKGI has constructively engaged with NWG as it manages the government’s shareholding at arm’s length and on a commercial basis.

 Student loans sale

-In December 2017, on behalf of the Department for Education (DfE), UK Government Investments (UKGI) successfully completed the first sale of part of the pre-2012 (Plan One) English student loan book.
-As well as ensuring value for money to the taxpayer, the transaction – which raised £1.7bn – sought to ensure the position of all borrowers would not change as a result of the sale.
+In December 2017 and December 2018, on behalf of the Department for Education (DfE), UKGI successfully completed two sales of part of the Plan One English student loans book, raising a total of £3.6bn.
+As well as ensuring value for money for the taxpayer, the two transactions were designed in such a way to ensure the position of all borrowers would not change as a result of the sale.

-Structured as a multi-tranche securitisation backed by loans with income contingent repayments, this was a world first and launched an entirely new asset class in the capital markets.
-The capital structure included 3 rated bonds and 1 unrated, with unique and innovative characteristics tailored to the long-term nature of the underlying loans, each designed to appeal to specific pools of capital and attracted significant demand.
+Structured as a multi-tranche securitisation backed by loans with income contingent repayments, these transactions launched a new asset class in the capital markets and attracted significant demand.
+The capital structure included 3 rated bonds and 1 unrated, with unique and innovative characteristics tailored to the long-term nature of the underlying loans, each designed to appeal to specific pools of capital.

-This was the first in a programme of sales anticipated to raise approximately £12bn of proceeds, which UKGI is leading on behalf of DfE.
-UKGI’s model of combining public and private sector expertise has produced a multi-disciplinary transaction team uniquely placed to deliver this complex and innovative project.
+UKGI’s model of combining public and private sector expertise produced a multi-disciplinary transaction team uniquely placed to deliver this complex and innovative project.